dz-root/KMT/README_EN.md

 |✨ [KMT Demo - Variant 1](https://www.nadeats.fr)  |  ✨ [KMT Demo - Variant 2](https://www.nadeat.fr) |

-## 💰 Pricing

-**KMT** is available for just **1€** !
-Get a professional and modern design for your Karenderia-powered site at an unbeatable price.
-[KMT Purchase](https://buy.stripe.com/7sIcNU8as7AB3e06p9)

-After your purchase, you will receive the full template package, which includes all necessary files and detailed documentation to help you get started quickly.

 ## ⚙️Installation Instructions

 1. **Download the Template**: After purchasing, download the KMT template files.